Skip to main content

 Navigate to the token detail page at /launches/<tokenAddress> and click Claim Fees.
 You can connect either your Bankr wallet or an external wallet (e.g. MetaMask, Coinbase Wallet).
 The page will check your eligibility and show your claimable amounts before you confirm.

 • Bankr wallet: Signs in with your existing Bankr account and executes the claim server-side.
+Gas is sponsored by Bankr — you can claim with a $0 ETH balance.
+The server submits the collectFees transaction via your Privy-managed wallet.

 • External wallet: Connects via WalletConnect/RainbowKit and signs the transaction in your wallet.
+You pay the gas — make sure the wallet holds a small amount of ETH on Base.

 From Chat